swetabar/roman-numeral/Readme.md

 ## API response
 The detailed API response can be found in the swagger document uploaded with the code repository.
-We've mentioned the successful scenario as well as a few error scenarios.
+I've mentioned the successful scenario as well as a few error scenarios.
 The <b>swagger</b> documentation can be accessed at :
 `http://localhost:8080/swagger-ui.html#/roman-numeral-controller`.